 We ask residents at the end of each litter pick where they would like to target next month, to ensure even coverage across Splott and alternate picks between a Saturday and a Sunday to ensure that as many people as possible who would like to volunteer can do so.

-We have also organised community fundraising events which local businesses have supported by donating prizes.
+We have also organised community fundraising events that local businesses have supported by donating prizes.
 These events have raised over £400 for equipment and CCTV and have brought new people to the group and helped spread our positive message.”
 Commented Louise Clarke on behalf of Keep Splott Tidy.

-Keep Splott Tidy is a way for people to contribute to their area, feel better about themselves, make an environmental difference, make friends, feel part of something and become less socially isolated.
+Keep Splott Tidy is a way for people to contribute to their area, feel better about themselves, make an the environmental difference, make friends, feel part of something and become less socially isolated.

-Elizabeth Scott, Marketing Manager at Space2B at The Maltings said “It was a no brainer for us, being based so close to Splott and seeing the passion the group have for their cause.
+Elizabeth Scott, Marketing Manager at Space2B at The Maltings said “It was a no brainer for us, being based so close to Splott and seeing the passion the group has for their cause.
 We also love the reasoning behind the name of ‘Tidy’.
 They use the word ‘Tidy’ in the true Welsh sense: Splott’s a Tidy place, full of ‘Tidy’ people, with ‘Tidy’ buildings, an incredibly ‘Tidy’ history, and the ‘Tidiest of Tidy’ communities.
-We’re really looking forward to an on-going relationship with the Splott Community”.
+We’re really looking forward to an ongoing relationship with the Splott Community”.

 Keep Splott Tidy provides Spice Time Credits to volunteers for each litter pick, allowing volunteers to be rewarded for their efforts with vouchers to be redeemed against activities like free swims at the STAR Hub, free tickets to Cardiff Devils and much more.

 In addition to all of this, participants have met new people, made new friends, joined different groups, increased their social circle, increased their level of physical exercise and seen parts of Splott they never knew existed!